WUSTL-CSPL/PolyRhythm/README.md

 * `--ncores`: The number of cores on the target system.
 Defaults to 4.
 Launches one victim thread, then `ncores-1` attacker instances.
 * `--params`: Outputs parameters to the given filename.
 Values are then used by the dynamic RL-based online attack.
 * `--perfname`: The binary name for the `perf` command on the target system.
 Defaults to "perf"
 * `--weightmode`: The scheme for assigning relative weights to each performance event that contributes to the interference potential of a given attack primitive.
-1: assigns weights according to the stability of the event.
+1 (default): assigns weights according to the stability of the event.
 2: assigns weights according to the relative impact of the primitive on each event.
 More details can be found in the paper.

 *Note*: On real hardware, we suggest disabling frequency scaling on the target platform, which reduces noise in measured performance event counts.
 In a virtual environment where other performance counters are unavailable, PolyRhythm will fall back to profiling the `task-clock` event.